José António Barreiros

 He taught Criminal Law and Criminal Procedure Law for seventeen years at the Faculty of Law of the University of Lisbon and also at Lusíada University and International University.

 Former member of the General Council of the Portuguese Bar Association, as well as of its High Council, to which he presided.
-Currently President of the Legislative Policy Cabinet in the Bar.
+Was President of the Legislative Policy Cabinet in the Bar.

 He participated in the Legislative Commission that drafted the Criminal Code of 1987.